tthorntone/AdNauseam-Wiki/FAQ.md

 AdNauseam v3.1.2, Adblock Plus v1.12.4, AdBlock v3.8.4

 &nbsp;

+####Does AdNauseam's clicking put me at risk for malicious Ads or ransomware?
+Absolutely not.
+AdNauseam simulates clicks on Ads by issuing an AJAX request to the adserver in a background process.
+This request is made without opening any additional windows or pages on your computer.
+The text-only request is safely discarded by AdNauseam before it has a chance to execute in the browser (no DOM is constructed and no code is ever allowed to run).
+Further, all cookies from AdNauseam's visits are automatically blocked before they reach the browser's local storage.

 #### Are you also tracking my clicks on your own servers?
 No, we do not collect any information on users whatsoever.